Storidge/cio-user-docs/kubernetes_storage/overview.md

 **Storage Class**

 While PVCs allow Pods to consume storage resources, it is common to request volumes with varying attributes for different applications.
-Kubernetes uses the [storage class](https://docs.storidge.com/kubernetes_storage/storage_classes.html) object to express the desired properties of a PV.
+Kubernetes uses the [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) object to express the desired properties of a PV.
 This enables the underlying storage infrastructure to support and deliver different classes of service to applications.

+See the list of storage attributes supported by Storidge [here](https://docs.storidge.com/kubernetes_storage/storage_classes.html).

 ### How dynamic provisioning works

-For [dynamic provisioning](https://docs.storidge.com/kubernetes_storage/dynamic_provisioning.html), a pod makes a request for storage through a PVC.
+For [dynamic provisioning](), a pod makes a request for storage through a PVC.
 The definition file (usually yaml formatted) for the PVC specifies the desired Storage Class for the volume.

 When the PVC is deployed, Kubernetes passes the request to the volume plugin registered for the Storage Class.
 The persistent volume will be provisioned by the plugin with a set of attributes that was defined for that Storage Class.